KxSystems/cookbook/r/w64_qserver/README.txt

 Compile
 -------

 To recompile, create c:\r and copy the files there.
 Copy in R.dll from the R bin directory, e.g. c:\Program Files\R\R-2.12.1\bin\R.dll.
+Create c:\c and copy common.c and qserver.c there.

 The c.o is single threaded.
 The usual c.obj on the Kx site will not work.